amamartian/InstantVirtual/README.md

 ## Version 1 Features

 - Generates 10 random fixtures from 20 teams to represent a matchweek.
-- Assigns goal probabilities to each team based on their position in a predetermined list.
+- Assigns goal probabilities to each team based on their randomized position on the list.
-- Assigns a predetermined advantage to all home teams in a matchweek.
+- Assigns random advantage to all home teams in the matchweek.
-- Simulates match results by generating random scores up to 6 goals for each team indepemdently.
+- Simulates match results by generating random scores up to 6 goals for each team independently.
 - Scores are generated based on each team goal probability and home advantage.
-- Ensures the total goals in a fixture do not exceed 6 and proper error handling for score generation that exceed 6 goals.
+- Ensures the total goals in a fixture do not exceed 6.

 ## Version 2 Features

 - Generates fixtures for a 38 matchweek season using a round-robin algorithm.
-- Assigns goal probabilities to each team based on their position in a predetermined list.
+- Assigns goal probabilities to each team based on their randomized position on the list for each matchweek.
-- Assigns a predetermined advantage to all home teams in a matchweek.
+- Assigns a random advantage to all home teams in a matchweek.
-- Simulates match results by generating random scores up to 6 goals for each team indepemdently.
+- Simulates match results by generating random scores up to 6 goals for each team independently.
 - Scores are generated based on each team goal probability and home advantage.
 - Ensures the total goals in a fixture do not exceed 6 and proper error handling for score generation that exceed 6 goals.
-- Team list, home advantage and goal probabilities for each team can be randomly adjusted for each matchweek as desired.
+- Home advantage and goal probabilities are randomly adjusted for each matchweek.
+- Team list are randomly selected for each season.

 ## Usage